Progressive challenger seeks to unseat Ohio congresswoman - WHIZ News

 A Stanford-educated attorney whose life began in foster care, Harper backs the Green New Deal, reparations for African Americans, universal child care and tuition-free public college.
 She criticizes Beatty for not supporting bold enough changes in federal policy.

 Beatty, 70, a former state lawmaker, professor and university vice president, says she’s glad not to be running “on a socialist Justice Democrat ticket” like she says Harper is.
 Still, Beatty shares some liberal policy positions with her opponent, including supporting abortion rights, diversity and inclusion, and Medicare for All.
-Justice Democrats, the organization that recruited Ocasio-Cortez, actually endorsed Beatty over Harper last summer.
+Justice Democrats, the organization that recruited Ocasio-Cortez, endorsed Harper.

 The race echoes the left-versus-far left dynamic that is dividing Democrats nationally, including those deciding between former Vice President Joe Biden and Vermont Sen. Bernie Sanders, a democratic socialist, in Tuesday’s presidential primary.

-Note: This story was first published on March 13, 2020.
-It was updated on March 18, 2020, to correct that Justice Democrats endorsed Harper, not Beatty.
-Since this story was first published, the Ohio primary has been delayed because of the coronavirus outbreak.